 1 teaspoon salt

 crushed black pepper

-- In another bowl, whisk oyster sauce, soy sauce, Maggi Seasoning, fish sauce, sesame oil, cracked black pepper, and sugar until sugars are dissolved.
+Marinate Beef- Whisk oyster sauce, soy sauce, Maggi Seasoning, fish sauce, sesame oil, cracked black pepper, and sugar until sugars are dissolved.
 Add beef, onions, and minced garlic.
 Mix well.
 Marinate for at least 30 minutes.

 Cook Bo Luc Lac – Cook in batches.
 Turn heat on HIGH until wok or frying pan is super hot to the point where it gets a little smokey.
 Add 1 tablespoon oil to the pan and add half of the beef to the pan and have it spaced out.
-Let the beef sear for about a minute, then hold the handle of the wok and shake it so it can begin searing the other side for about 30 seconds and add half the yellow onions and shake it a couple more times.
+Let the beef sear for about a minute, then hold the handle of the wok and shake it so it can begin searing the other side for about 30 seconds.
+Constantly shake it a couple more times.
 With about one minute of cooking, throw in butter and give it a final toss.
 The total cooking time should be about 4 minutes.

 Assemble Bo Luc Lac Plate – Transfer cooked bo luc lac on top of the bed of lettuce.
 Spread the pickled red onions on top of the beef and drizzle the dressing on top of the Bo Luc Lac.
 Serve with steamed rice or eat it as a standalone beef salad.